Geometric Fault-Tolerant Control of Quadrotors in Case of Rotor Failures: An Attitude Based Comparative Study: Methodology

 where $\mathbf{R}_{\psi}$ is the rotation matrix of the yaw and $\mathbf{R}_{\phi}$ is the rotation matrix of the tilt.
 The two matrices are defined as

-where $\mathbf{b}_3 = [b_{3x}, b_{3y}, b_{3z}]^\top$ is the third column of the quadrotor's orientation, $\mathbf{R}$.
+where $\mathbf{b}_3 = ^\top$ is the third column of the quadrotor's orientation, $\mathbf{R}$.
 This decomposition is extremely useful because our control of a quadrotor with failed rotors is a solution without the control of the yaw.

 In order to adapt the geometric controller to partial or complete rotor failures, we remove the control of the yaw from the controller entirely.
-This is done simply by setting the desired yaw and desired yaw rate to $0$ in the formulation of the control axes in the outer controller.
-We then disconnect the inner controller from providing moments in yaw to prevent the controller from correcting the quadrotor's attitude back to the desired state of $0$ yaw and $0$ yaw rate.
+As a product, the desired yaw and yaw rate can be set arbitrarily.
+We set both to $0$ in our implementation of the fault tolerant controller, however the controller does not command the quadrotor to correct to $0$ yaw or $0$ yaw rate.

 As per the standard geometric control algorithm, the thrust vector is normalized and chosen as the third body axis, $\mathbf{b}_3$ as in